Loading...

 (d) the velocity decreases but the acceleration increases.

-Solution: It is obvious that the object's velocity increases over time.
-The slope of the tangent line on a velocity vs. time graph always shows the magnitude and direction of the acceleration.
-As you can see, these slopes decrease from the initial time until the final point on the graph.
-So, the object's acceleration is decreasing.
+Solution: It is obvious that the object's velocity is increasing over time.
+The slope of a tangent line on a velocity vs. time graph always represents the magnitude and direction of acceleration.
+In this case, it can be observed that the slopes decrease from the initial time until they reach the final point on the graph.
+Therefore, we can conclude that the object's acceleration is decreasing.
 Hence, the correct answer is (c).

 Problem (3): Which of the following graphs shows the position vs. time graph for an object thrown vertically upward into the air?

-Solution: The basic position kinematic equation for an object moving at constant acceleration along a straight line is $x=\frac 12 at^2+v_0 t+x_0$ for an object that moves horizontally or $y=-\frac 12 gt^2+v_0t+y_0$ for vertical motion.
+Solution: The fundamental kinematic equation for an object moving with constant acceleration along a straight line is $x=\frac 12 at^2+v_0 t+x_0$ for horizontal motion, or $y=-\frac 12 gt^2+v_0t+y_0$ for vertical motion.
 In this problem, the object is thrown vertically upward, so its position at each moment is given by the second equation.
-Because of $-\frac 12 g$ in the second equation, the parabola has a concavity downward.
+Due to the $-\frac 12 g$ term in the second equation, the parabola is concave downward.

 Hence, the correct answer is (b).